blank medical power of attorney texas blank medical power of attorney texas

 Key Sections To Fill Out

 1. Principal’s Information: Provide the full name, address, and contact information of the person granting the authority.
-It’s crucial for the identification and verification of the principal.
+This information is crucial for identifying and verifying the principal.

 2. Agent’s Details: List the agent’s complete name, address, and contact information.
 The agent will be responsible for making healthcare decisions, so their details must be precise.